P-Srinivasu/online-payments-fraud-detection/Project Documents/README.md

-🛡️ Online Payments Fraud Detection using Machine Learning A Machine Learning-based web application designed to detect fraudulent online payment transactions using classification algorithms and real-time prediction through a Flask web interface.

 📂 Project Documents Structure
 This repository is organized into structured project phases covering the complete Software Development Life Cycle (SDLC).